These BBQ Sloppy Joe Muffins can be whipped up in no time and will for sure be a family favorite!

 - Preheat oven to 350°

 - Spray muffin tin with cooking spray.
-Roll out each biscuit until it's approx 5" in diameter.
+Roll out each biscuit until it’s approximately 5″ in diameter.
 Line each muffin tin with flattened biscuit.

 - In large skillet cook ground beef, onion and garlic until meat is cooked through and onions are soft.
+Add in the seasoned salt and stir to combine.
 Drain excess fat if necessary.

 - Mix in BBQ sauce and heat until warm.